mbreughe/CarND-TraficSign-P2/writeup.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the matplotlib and numpy to explore the dataset:
+I used matplotlib and numpy to explore the dataset:

 * The size of training set is ?
 34799
 * The size of the validation set is ?
 4410